-- (1) Amounts represent stock-based compensation expense for the corresponding fiscal year for stock-based compensation granted in the fiscal year as calculated in accordance with FAS 123R, and as further described in Note 8 of the Notes to our Consolidated Financial Statements included in our annual report on Form 10-K for the fiscal year ended December 31, 2007. - (2) On March 6, 2008, the compensation committee of the our board of directors approved the issuance of shares of our restricted common stock in lieu of a portion of the officers' cash bonuses at the election of each of the officers.
+- (1) Amounts represent stock-based compensation expense for the corresponding fiscal year for stock-based compensation granted in the fiscal year as calculated in accordance with FAS 123R, and as further described in Note 8 of the Notes to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2008. - (2) On March 6, 2008, the compensation committee of the our board of directors approved the issuance of shares of our restricted common stock in lieu of a portion of the officers' cash bonuses at the election of each of the officers.
 The grant was based on the closing price of our common stock as reported on the NASDAQ Global Market on March 7, 2008 and the foregone portions of cash bonuses, plus a 5% incentive for the election of stock based bonus in lieu of cash.
-In particular, the compensation committee approved the issuance of 20,349 shares of stock to Dr. Murphy in lieu of cash bonus of \$100,000, 9,488 shares of stock to Mr. Messick in lieu of cash bonus of \$46,625, 14,677 shares of stock to Mr. Graeff in lieu of cash bonus of \$72,125, 4,916 shares of stock to Dr. Lenk in lieu of cash bonus of \$47,950. - (3) Includes 401(k) match and policy premium on life insurance. - (4) Includes policy premium on life insurance. - (5) Includes 401(k) match, policy premium on life insurance and commuting expense reimbursement. - (6) Represents value of stock award granted in lieu of cash relocation expense reimbursement. - (7) Mr. Messick was hired as our chief financial officer effective as of August 1, 2006 with an annual salary of \$185,000.
+In particular, the compensation committee approved the issuance of 20,349 shares of stock to Dr. Murphy in lieu of cash bonus of \$100,000, 9,488 shares of stock to Mr. Messick in lieu of cash bonus of \$46,625, 14,677 shares of stock to Mr. Graeff in lieu of cash bonus of \$72,125, 4,916 shares of stock to Dr. Lenk in lieu of cash bonus of \$24,161. - (3) Includes 401(k) match and policy premium on life insurance. - (4) Mr. Messick was hired as our chief financial officer effective as of August 1, 2006 with an annual salary of \$185,000. - (5) Represents value of stock award granted in lieu of cash relocation expense reimbursement. - (6) Includes policy premium on life insurance. - (7) Includes 401(k) match, policy premium on life insurance and commuting expense reimbursement. - (8) Dr. Froggatt was not a "named executive officer" prior to 2008; accordingly, compensation for 2007 and 2006 is not provided.